Giannis Antetokounmpo Could’ve Been A Sixer, Says Darryl Morey

 The Philadelphia 76er’s “The Process” is finally reaping its rewards with the likes of Joel Embiid and Ben Simmons leading the way but progress could’ve been achieved faster if Sam Hinkie went with everyone else’s instincts and drafted Giannis Antetokounmpo.

 Darryl Morey, current Houston Rockets general manager and close friend of Hinkie, expected his former ward to take Antetokounmpo with the 11th pick of the 2013 NBA Draft.
-Morey believed Antetokounmpo was high in the Sixers’ list and thought Hinkie would gamble on the potential of the Greek baller with their late lottery pick.
+Morey believed Antetokounmpo was high on the Sixers’ list and thought Hinkie would gamble on the potential of the Greek baller with their late lottery pick.

 Instead, the Sixers drafted point guard Michael Carter-Williams of Syracuse.
 The Sixers also traded for the sixth pick but had Nerlens Noel in sight.